 What To Do If You Witness a Car Accident & How To Help

 If you see someone hurt, do not attempt to move them, since that could make their injuries worse.
 To ensure that those injured receive proper first aid treatment, wait for the authorities to arrive.

-Your presence might also help to defuse a possible argument between the drivers, or prevent someone from trying to leave the scene or take advantage of the other party.
+Your presence might also help to defuse a possible argument between the drivers, or prevent someone from trying to leave the scene.
 Just be mindful of your own safety, and try to stay calm.

 How you act in those pivotal first few minutes after a car accident can have a meaningful impact on both the victims and the emergency response team.
-You can make big difference.
+You can make a big difference.